 The production-intent BMW i8 Concept has been revealed today at a BMW i event in Frankfurt, Germany.
 The BMW i8 will be BMW’s first high performance hybrid-electric sports car.
 The i8 features a high performance 3-cylinder petrol engine in the rear, coupled with the BMW i3′s electric motor in the front.
 Total torque of 550 Nm (300Nm petrol engine + 250 Nm electric motor), moving around just 1,480 kg.
 0-100kph (62mph) in just 4.6 seconds and top speed of 250kph (limited).
-All just consuming 2.7 L/100km fuel.
-Full details, wallpapers, and videos inside.
+All … CONTINUED

 The Vision Efficient Dynamics Concept stars in a video promoting BMW innovations.
 Watch the VED Concept in its best driving footage yet, and boasting its 0-100km/h in 4.8 seconds with a consumption of only 3.8l/100km.